LADES-PEQ/Class-BSW/README.md

 > This class allows the mathematical simulation of water content at the outlet (BS&Wo) of the electrostatic coalescer based on the operating variables of the coalescer and free variables of the treated water/oil emulsion.

 ## 📖 Overview
-This repository contains the source code for BSW-class, developed by Jurgen Lange Bregado and Argimiro R. Secchi at Laboratory of Software Development for Process Control and Optimization (LADES), affiliated with the Programa de Engenharia Química (PEQ), Universidade Federal do Rio de Janeiro (UFRJ).
+This repository contains the source code for **BSW-class**, developed by **Jurgen Lange Bregado and Argimiro R. Secchi** at the **Laboratory of Software Development for Process Control and Optimization (LADES)**, affiliated with the **Programa de Engenharia Química (PEQ), Universidade Federal do Rio de Janeiro (UFRJ)**.

 The purpose of this project is to provide tools for modeling BS&Wo in electrostatic coalescers using semiempirical mathematical formulations.
-This repository serves as a resource for researchers, control engineers, and practitioners working in process control, predictive modeling, and automation.
+This repository serves as a resource for **researchers, control engineers, and practitioners**  working in **process control, predictive modeling, and automation**.

 ## 🚀 Features
-- BS&Wo prediction offline only (this version)
+- BS&Wo prediction **offline only (this version)**
-- Implementation in Python code
+- Implementation of class in **Python code**
-- Class adapted for practical applications and industrial simulations
+- Class adapted for **practical applications and industrial simulations**
-- Nonlinear optimization of parameters in the semiempirical formulations
+- **Nonlinear optimization** of parameters with and without constraints of semi-empirical formulations

 ## 📦 Installation
 To install and use this project, follow these steps: